MatteoJoliveau/stories/content/skyfarer/combat.md

 > Since `9` is greater than `8`, the shot goes through.

 When an attack lands successfully, damages are rolled.
 Rolling a `d6` and adding the {{ iron() }} modifier of the gunner and any condition or trait modifier.
-As with the previous roll, having the *Gunner* profession grants an additional `d10` and the highest result is used.
+As with the previous roll, having the *Gunner* Profession grants an additional `d10` and the highest result is used.

 > **Example**